Zachary-A-Frame/covid19-dashboard/README.md

 ### You can clone this and run it using node app.js.

-App is built using JS,
+App is built using JS for front end, ExpressJS for our backend, Python for ETL.